If you’re making your own preserves, make sure your glass jars are scrupulously clean so that the contents won’t perish.

 How can I extend the shelf life of homemade preserves?

 Fill the jars with the preserves, screw on the lid then wrap each one up in newspaper.
-Pop the wrapped jars in a large saucepan, cover with water then bring to a simmer, then simmer for 20 mins.
+Pop the wrapped jars in a large saucepan, cover with water, bring to a simmer, then simmer for 20 minutes.
 Turn the heat off, then leave the jars to cool completely in the pan.

 How to sterilise jars